MIRACL: Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad

 - Valuation and Modeling

-Pacific Northwest National Laboratory is leading efforts to improve valuation of grid system contributions from wind as a DER and accurately represent distributed wind in models.
+Pacific Northwest National Laboratory led efforts to improve valuation of grid system contributions from wind as a distributed energy resource and accurately represent distributed wind energy in models.

 - Advanced Controls

-NREL and Sandia National Laboratory are collaborating on advanced controls for wind-hybrid DER systems.
+NREL and Sandia National Laboratories collaborated on advanced controls for hybrid distributed energy resource systems.

 - Isolated grids